andycroll/andycroll.com/_posts/2012/2012-09-11-pay-equity-and-startups.markdown

 Taking a thousand dollar haircut in salary over four years is $48k, nearly half of the potential equity payout, but guaranteed if you took it as salary.

-This comes accross as super-negative, but that’s not how I feel.
+This comes across as super-negative, but that’s not how I feel.
 It is definitely good to have some personal stake in any business, both for employee and employer.
 But... be aware of the numbers before you agree to a trade.

 It’s also perfectly fine, to take a pay cut to do work you want to do, or to work with people you love or to learn.
 All I advise is to know *why* it is you are taking the pay cut in exchange for equity.